|LW.12652 / LW.12653

 The seminar will provide opportunities to study the work of the Economic Justice Division in detail, discuss case studies drawn from recent enforcement work, gain familiarity with various legal issue areas, reflect on fieldwork, and develop skills in legal writing, investigatory techniques, and litigation.
 We will examine the role of the Attorney General in promoting economic justice from a legal, practical, and ethical perspective, including the following topics:

 - through class discussion, skills exercises, and drafting assignments, exploring the various phases of a law enforcement investigation, including initial intake, witness interviews, oral and written discovery, developing investigative and litigation strategy, and settlement negotiations;

-Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references (include their names and contact information at the bottom of your resume).
-These materials will be forwarded to the Attorney General’s Office; students should not apply directly to the Office.
+Students who wish to apply to the Economic Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and two references (include their names and contact information at the bottom of your resume).
+These materials will be forwarded to the Attorney General’s Office by NYU; students should not apply directly to the Office.
 Each applicant should explain why s/he is interested in this externship in the application, and should rank each Economic Justice Division bureau in order of preference.
-Applicants will be interviewed at the Attorney General’s offices at 120 Broadway, New York, New York.
+Selected students will be contacted for an interview, to be conducted via WebEx.